 PETTY THEFT AND PERSONAL SAFETY:

 While travelling there is always the risk of pick-pocketing and petty theft, particularly in the more touristy cities.
 We recommend that you exercise caution when walking alone at night and encourage you to walk together and only on main, well-lit thoroughfares.
 Be particularly vigilant on public transport.
 Simple measures like carrying your day pack on your front, not hanging your bag over the back of your chair or on the floor and wearing a money belt will reduce any chance that your valuables should go missing.

 MOTORBIKE BAG SNATCHING:

-Be particularly aware of motorbike bag snatching, especially in the bigger cities, such as Ho Chi Minh City.
+Be particularly aware of motorbike bag snatching, especially in the bigger cities.

 Travel insurance is compulsory for all our trips.
 We require that, at a minimum, you are covered for medical expenses including emergency repatriation.
 We strongly recommend that the policy also covers personal liability, cancellation, curtailment and loss of luggage and personal effects.